-Each master's degree program is administered by a Director who is appointed by the President of the College and reports to the Vice President for Academic Affairs (VPAA), the Graduate Council (GC) and the Graduate Program Directors Committee (GPDC assists each Director in maintaining a program of high quality).
+Each master's degree program is administered by a Director who is appointed by the President of the College and reports to the Vice President for Academic Affairs (VPAA), the Graduate Council (GC), and the Graduate Program Directors Committee (GPDC assists each director in maintaining a program of high quality).

 The Graduate Council consists of the Program Director and one full-time faculty member from each graduate program.
-Its function is to determine policy related to academic standards, curriculum, admissions, graduate faculty status, new graduate programs and other policy matters as shall be appropriate.
-The VPAA serves ex officio.
+Its function is to determine policy related to academic standards, curriculum, admissions, graduate faculty status, new graduate programs, and other policy matters as shall be appropriate.
+The Dean of Graduate and Online Programs serves ex officio.